FASP-QAT/qat-documentation/docs/user/05-getting-started.md

 ### 2.I.3 Tickets for Adding/Updating Users and Master Data

 When a user needs to either add or update a user or master data for any reason, they may do so by taking out a helpdesk ticket.
-Before requesting any additions or changes to the master data in QAT, the user should first check the realm-level master data (Realm Level Masters \>\> Product) and the Program Catalog Report to make sure the information does not already exist.
+Before requesting any additions or changes to the master data in QAT, the user should first check the realm-level master data (Realm Level Masters \&gt;\&gt; Product) and the Program Catalog Report to make sure the information does not already exist.
 For more information on how to access and use master data, please see [Program Management](06-managing-programs-and-versions.md#working-with-program-data) and [Realm Masters](13-annex-1-application-realm-administrator-manual.md#realm-masters).
 For information on how to access the Program Catalog, please see [Program Catalog](13-annex-1-application-realm-administrator-manual.md#product).
 To access the QAT Helpdesk:

-1.  > Users can access the QAT Helpdesk from two different locations in QAT:
+1.  &gt; Users can access the QAT Helpdesk from two different locations in QAT:
-    1.  > On the login page, and
+    1.  &gt; On the login page, and

-    2.  > from the top right ribbon in QAT
+    2.  &gt; from the top right ribbon in QAT

 ![A screenshot of a login screen Description automatically generated](/img/media/image27.png)